homothetyhk/RandomizerCore/docs/articles/randomizer.md

   stage has multiple groups, the items from one group will not be paired with the locations of another group.

-As an example, the Hollow Knight randomizer is divided as:
+As an example, a combined item-transition randomizer might be divided as:

 0. Main Item Stage [ Main Item Group ]